 With twelve divisions in the Octave, each note is adapted to serve in any capacity, and does serve in every capacity by turns.
 It is quite clear that this cannot be said of the mathematically perfect notes.
 And this is where it is seen that what is perfect in mathematical ratios becomes imperfect in the Musical System.
 Indeed, the mathematical intonation does not give a boundary within which to constitute a System at all, but goes off into never-ending cycles.

-In music, Nature begins by producing the Diatonic Octave of seven notes, derived by the mathematical ratios2; [Scientific Basis and Build of Music, page 34]
+In music, Nature begins by producing the Diatonic Octave of seven notes, derived by the mathematical ratios; and when she has gone through all her